U.S. awards new $628 mln contract to boost output of potential COVID-19 vaccine

 The HHS task order with Emergent falls under an existing contract with the Biomedical Advanced Research and Development Authority (BARDA), a U.S. federal agency that funds disease-fighting technology.

-Emergent has been working on development and manufacturing with Johnson & Johnson, Novavax Inc NVAX.O and Vaxart Inc VXRT.O on their COVID-19 vaccine candidates.
+Emergent has been working with Johnson & Johnson, Novavax Inc NVAX.O and Vaxart Inc VXRT.O to develop and manufacture their COVID-19 vaccine candidates.

 ((Vishwadha.Chander@thomsonreuters.com; within U.S. +1 646 223 8780, outside U.S. +91 80 6749 6132;))